Delivering your news, mindfully

 Research-Driven Content Decisions

-My research revealed specific pain points that required targeted content solutions.
+The research revealed specific pain points that required targeted content solutions.
 Here's how key findings directly shaped my language choices:

 Early Microcopy Decisions